pingcap/docs/dev/tidb-in-kubernetes/reference/tools/tools-in-kubernetes.md

 ## Use TiKV Control in Kubernetes

-[TiKV Control](reference/tools/tikv-control.md) is the command line tool for TiKV.
+[TiKV Control](reference/tools/tikv-control.md) is the command-line tool for TiKV.
 When using TiKV Control for TiDB clusters in Kubernetes, be aware that different operation mode may involve different steps.

 * **Remote Mode**: In this mode, `tikv-ctl` accesses the TiKV service or the PD service through network, so firstly you need to establish the connection from local to the PD service and the target TiKV node using `kubectl port-forward`: